Finding Aid Notes

 For collections containing audio and moving image, use the correct division statement, both in the front matter, and at the level immediately above the audio and moving image components.
 See the Description of Audio and Moving Image Material in ArchivesSpace section of this documentation for each division’s access note language.

-When a component in a finding aid is restricted or should not be requested in the reading room, you use use the terms closed or Unavailable in the note at the component-level.
-This will assure that the item is not requestale in Aeon.
+When a component in a finding aid is restricted or should not be requested in the reading room, you use use the terms closed or unavailable in the

 Immediate Source of Acquisition